penguinpowernz/porter/README.md

 So you can make it so any traffic coming into the red interface on port 222 is forwarded to port 22 of a server on a green interface.

-To configure a single green and red interface you would do the following command:
+To configure a red (ppp0) and single green interface (eth0) you would do the following command:

-    $ porter -p -r ppp0 -g eth0
+    $ porter -p ppp0 eth0

 It is possible to specify multiple green interfaces if you want to port forward to machines on the local network and a VPN for instance:

-    $ porter -p -r eth1 -g eth0,tun0
+    $ porter -p eth1 eth0,tun0

 ## Forward a port